poy004id/wartegnusantara/public/themes/docs/layout.md

 - Fixed Sidebar: use the class `.layout-fixed` to get a fixed sidebar.
-- Fixed Navbar: use the class `.layout-navbar-fixed` to get a fixed navbar.
+- Fixed Navbar: use the class `.layout-navbar-fixed` to get a navbar navbar.
-- Fixed Footer: use the class `.layout-footer-fixed` to get a fixed footer.
+- Fixed Footer: use the class `.layout-footer-fixed` to get a navbar footer.
 - Collapsed Sidebar: use the class `.sidebar-collapse` to have a collapsed sidebar upon loading.
 - Boxed Layout: use the class `.layout-boxed` to get a boxed layout that stretches only to 1250px.
 - Top Navigation: use the class `.layout-top-nav` to remove the sidebar and have your links at the top navbar.

-##### Responsive Variations
-You can also use the following classes for responsive changes with placing
-- Fixed Navbar:
-  - use the class `.layout-*-navbar-fixed` to get a fixed navbar.
-  - use the class `.layout-*-navbar-not-fixed` to get a not fixed navbar.
-- Fixed Footer:
-  - use the class `.layout-*-footer-fixed` to get a fixed footer.
-  - use the class `.layout-*-footer-not-fixed` to get a not fixed footer.

-> ##### Tip!
-> If you want to use anchors with a fixed navbar, you need to add `.anchor` to you hidden anchor, e.g. `<a id="testAnchor" class="anchor"></a>`.
->
-> To get a smooth scrolling to the anchor you need to add `.scroll-smooth` to your HTML tag like this `<html class="scroll-smooth">` otherwise it jumps directly to your anchor, `.scroll-smooth` can cause issues with a Chrome extension called ScrollAnywhere.
-{: .quote-info}

 #### Color Variations